 Responsibility Task Timing General/Mine Manager Ensure that adequate resources are available to effectively implement requirements of this SIMP.
 Ongoing and during budget planning.
-Environment and Implement SIMP actions and monitor implementation.
+Environment and Community Implement SIMP actions and monitor implementation.
 As required.
-Community Manager Undertake stakeholder consultation as outlined in the SIMP.
+Manager Undertake stakeholder consultation as outlined in the SIMP.
 As required.
 Ensure that all related complaints are responded to in accordance with the Complaints Response Protocol.
 Following a complaint.
 Ensure that all auditing and regulatory reporting is undertaken in relation to this SIMP.
 As required in Section 6.
 Coordinate relevant reviews of this SIMP.
 As required.
 Ensure that all employees and contractors are given adequate training in social and environmental awareness and statutory responsibilities.
 Within 3 months of approval of this SIMP, and as required.
 Liaise with the environmental management teams at the Moolarben Coal Complex and Ulan Mine Complex to plan for mitigation of cumulative impacts of the WCM on the surrounding area.
 Ongoing.
-Environmental Representative Prepare all statutory reports relating to this SIMP.
-As required.
-Report on Continuous Improvement opportunities in the Annual Review when identified.
+Environmental Representative Noprosoniaivo Report on Continuous Improvement opportunities in the Annual Review when identified.
 Annually (Annual Review).
 Update the WCPL website.
 As required.